-- Classes in which students register as "Audit." - Most repeated classes previously passed and being taken for the third time. - Courses that are not in your declared program of study. - Courses not needed to satisfy graduation requirements.
+- Classes in which students register as "Audit". - Most repeated classes previously passed and being taken for the third time. - Courses that are not in your declared program of study. - Courses not needed to satisfy graduation requirements.

-HOW FINANCIAL AID IS AWARDED
+HOW FINANCIAL AID IS OFFERED

 Montgomery College uses the federal government's formula to determine your ability to pay for your education.
 We collect eligibility information on the Free Application for Federal Student Aid (FAFSA) that you submit to the federal processor.
 The formula considers your family income (including your parents' income if you are dependent and your spouse's income if you are independent), the size of your family, the number of family members attending college at least half- time (not including your parents), and other financial information.
-Federal, state, and local taxes paid, social security paid, and an allowance for supporting the family are also factors in determining your Expected Family Contribution (EFC).
+Federal, state, and local taxes paid, social security paid, and an allowance for supporting the family are also factors in determining your Student Aid Index (SAI).
 This amount represents what the formula says your family can contribute to your educational costs.

-The Office of Student Financial Aid constructs average budgets that include tuition, fees, books, supplies, transportation, and living expenses.

-These budgets are the Cost of Attendance.
-The Office of Student Financial Aid subtracts the Expected Family Contribution from the Cost of Attendance.
-The difference between the Cost of Attendance and the Expected Family Contribution is your Financial Need.
-(Example: COA - EFC = FINANCIAL NEED) The Cost of Attendance, Expected Family Contribution, and Financial Need used to determine your financial aid awards can be viewed on the college portal, MyMC.
+The Office of Student Financial Aid constructs average budgets that include tuition and fees, books, course materials, supplies and equipment, transportation, miscellaneous personal expenses, food and housing.
+These budgets make up the Cost of Attendance.
+The Office of Student Financial Aid determines your Financial Need by subtracting your Student Aid Index and Estimated Financial Assistance from the Cost of Attendance (Example: COA - SAI - EFA = FINANCIAL NEED).
+Your Financial Need is used to determine your financial aid offers and can be viewed on the college portal, MyMC.
 Students who register for less than six credit hours each semester may not have financial need for some types of aid.